UN-OCHA/styleguide/README.md

 ### CSS & Sass

 Gulp is used to generate CSS from Sass.
-You should use `gulp dev` as an all-in-one command, but here are a few single commands you might also find useful:
+You can use `gulp dev` as an all-in-one command for regular development, but here are a few single commands you might find useful:

 `gulp dev:sass` will generate: